antonlevashov/capstone_project/capstone_proposal_template.md

 ## Proposal

-- The purpose of this project is to create a module for a trading bot, this bot will take different positions in crypthocurency market.
+- The purpose of this project is to create a small module for a future trading bot, this bot will take different positions in crypthocurency market.
 The module will performe sentiment analysis on twitter data comming from a list of important news sources and influencial people.
-In exploration part the module will give us some statistics about tweets, hot topics and trends in market to see what are the things  people are talking the most.
-The goal is to understand the general "feeling" of the markets and see the changes.
+During the exploration part the module will give us some statistics about tweets, hot topics and trends in market to see what are the things  people are talking the most.
+The goal is to understand the general "feeling" of the markets and trends to give us some insights.
 The second part is about finding correlation betwen tweets on the time T and prices change in T+1 in the given market.
 I would like to try two aproches:
-  1. By predicting the sentiment of the tweet (positive, negative, neutral) try to find the degree of correlation with the movement of the price.
+  1. By predicting the sentiment of the tweet (positive, negative, neutral) try to find how is it correlatted to the movement of the price.
   2. Feed the tweets as predictors to a neural network and price of coin as a predicted value.
-And see if NN can capture some hidden connexion.
-As someone said - "if everyone says you should buy it - sell it".
+And see if NN can capture some hidden and interesting patterns.
+Ex: if someone says every time you should buy it but the price drop naybe NN can capture it and make the "inverse" prediction.
+In a few month I'll take Artificial Intelligence NANODEGREE, so I hope I'll use more sophisticated/appropriate NN in next itiration of this project.

 Such things were tried before in financial markets but wasn't very conclusive because there is many big players who can move markets, in cryptocurencies (a way smaller capitalisation) it's a bit different - there are many small players and a few big instituions so social medias have more influence than in equity market for example.
 There is a lot of room for exploration: